cloning-tee-blockchains/cloning-tee-blockchains.github.io/index.md

 We demonstrate the impact of forking attacks against the enclave in TEE-based blockchains with three case studies.
 For our case studies, we chose three (almost) production-ready systems: [Phala](https://phala.network/), [Ten](https://ten.xyz/), and [Secret Network](https://scrt.network/).

+- **Phala:** Phala is an L1 blockchain leveraging TEEs for off-chain confidential smart contract execution.
+By cloning the enclave, an adversary can isolate the cloned instance from the network and provide rogue responses to contract queries.
+- **Secret Network:**
+- **Ten:**

+Explore the details of these three attacks [here](/case_studies/).

 ### Authors